By Gene and Katie Hamilton

 A house rarely has enough lighting, yet good lighting is important for just about everything you do there.
 A kitchen needs plenty of general illumination for all the tasks performed and a single fixture in the ceiling is never enough.
 Consider upgrading the fixture to a large fluorescent unit that will increase the lighting, and at the same time, be energy-efficient, two features that make a family friendly home.

 Older eyes need increased lighting, especially when working at a kitchen counter.
 Thin strips of under-cabinet lighting installed on the underside of cabinets provide an important light source for counter work.
 Just install one underneath a cabinet near an outlet, plug it in and chopping vegetables or reading a recipe is an easy chore.
 The light strip fits nicely in the shallow recess at the bottom of most cabinets.
-A 14-inch long surface-mounted low profile light fixtures costs about $24 and is designed to direct light where it's needed; we use one as a night light in the evening to illuminate a dark kitchen.
+An electrician will charge $142 to install three 14-inch long surface-mounted low profile light fixtures designed to direct light where it's needed.
+You can buy and install them yourself for $55.
+We often use one as a night light in the evening to illuminate a dark kitchen.